 No re-utilisation system is perfect and some of these recycled amino acids are used to provide energy or converted to other products in the body.
 Either way, they are lost from the body’s pool of recycled amino acids that would be available for use in protein synthesis.

 - The identification of this group of six amino acids is the secret behind the InnovAAte science – we have worked out what amino acids are lost at the faster rates because of their higher demands in the body.
-The concept is simple – we replenish these key factors to provide the body with what it needs, when it needs them.
+The concept is simple – we have developed products that are designed to replenish these key factors to provide the body with what it needs, when it needs them.

 OptimAAte® and ElectrAAte® are the next generation amino acid supplements designed to replenish what is lost most during the day from general exertion.
-These losses are amplified during exercise and life in a hot climate and can also be exacerbated during bouts of flu.
-OptimAAte® is designed for daily consumption to charge the body with what it needs to support the recovery.
-These amino acids can help reduce fatigue and restore vitality.
-In normal daily exertion, you could also lose electrolytes from excreted fluid losses and ElectrAAte could be beneficial for supplying amino acids and electrolytes.
+These losses are amplified during exercise and life in a hot climate, and can also be exacerbated during bouts of infection.

 Both OptimAAte® and ElectrAAte® do not contain any sugar or caffeine and are vegan friendly.
 Both products have been tested by an independent laboratory to be sure that that they do not contain WADA banned substances so they are safe for use by elite athletes and people in restricted workplaces.

-- ElectrAAte can be mixed in the drink bottle with a light lemon flavouring.
+- ElectrAAte® can be mixed in the drink bottle or cup and has a light lemon flavouring.